SuperCapper/Roadmap-Integrating-MLOps-Orchestration-Management/README.md

 Perform a stateful operation, e.g., count the number of events per user over a 1-minute tumbling window.

-Phase 4: Serving & Storage for Applications (Months 10-12)
+## Phase 4: Serving & Storage for Applications (Months 10-12)

-Goal: Learn how to make processed data available to end-users and downstream applications with low latency.
+#### Goal: Learn how to make processed data available to end-users and downstream applications with low latency.

-Real-Time OLAP Databases
+#### A. Real-Time OLAP Databases

 Pick One: ClickHouse is a fantastic choice due to its performance and relative simplicity.